 The tax services evaluated the tax position of the Parent Company and determined tax savings and/or exposures on a prospective transaction with different scenarios.

-C) There are no services other than the services reported under items (a) and (b).
+C) Services other than the services reported under items (a) and (b) include the agreed-upon procedures on the use of the proceeds from the preferred shares offering.